Nonmetricity theories and aspects of gauge symmetry: Parallel transport in

-\bea ||{\bf u}(P)||=||{\bf u}(0)||=i, \eea at any point in $W_4$ spacetime.
+\bea u(P)=u(0)=i, \eea at any point in $W_4$ spacetime.
 This would lead to $\int_{\cal C} Q_\alpha dx^\alpha=0$, which is true only if $Q_\alpha=0$, i. e., in Riemannian background spacetimes.
-There are other vectors, such as, for instance the four-momentum ${\bf p}$: $p^\alpha=mdx^\alpha/ids$ whose conformal weight $w({\bf p})=-2$, so that, under \eqref{conf-t} its length squared transforms according to: $||{\bf p}||^2\rightarrow\Omega^{-2}||{\bf p}||^2$.
+There are other vectors, such as, for instance the four-momentum ${\bf p}$, with components $p^\alpha=mdx^\alpha/ids$ whose conformal weight $w({\bf p})=-2$, so that, under \eqref{gauge-t} its length squared transforms according to: $p^2\rightarrow\Omega^{-2} p^2$.
 Hence, equations \eqref{parallel-t}, \eqref{length-parallel-t} and \eqref{length-change} must be modified in such a way that they be gauge invariant and, consequently, weight-dependent.

-In \cite{2clock-no-1}, it is proposed that one should adopt the gauge covariant derivative identified in the geometric interpretation of Weyl gauge theories \cite{dirac-1973, utiyama-1973, maeder-1978} and, besides, one should properly take into account the scaling dimension (conformal weight) of physical quantities.
-A critique to the non occurrence of the SCE advocated in \cite{2clock-no-1} is included in section \ref{subsect-sce}.
-Below we shall follow a similar program to that of \cite{2clock-no-1}, but instead of gauge covariant derivatives which, as already seen are not as basic as gauge derivatives themselves, we shall base our analysis in the latter ones.
+Below we shall follow a program similar to that of \cite{2clock-no-1}, where it is proposed to adopt the gauge covariant derivative identified in the geometric interpretation of Weyl gauge theories \cite{dirac-1973, utiyama-1973, maeder-1978} and to properly take into account the scaling dimension (conformal weight) of physical quantities.